MicrosoftDocs/sdk-api/sdk-api-src/content/filter/ne-filter-tagchunk_breaktype.md

 ### -field CHUNK_EOW

-A word break is placed between this chunk and the previous chunk that had the same attribute.
+A word break is placed between this chunk and the previous chunk having the same attribute.
 Use of CHUNK_EOW should be minimized because the choice of word breaks is language-dependent, so determining word breaks is best left to the search engine.

 ### -field CHUNK_EOS

-A sentence break is placed between this chunk and the previous chunk that had the same attribute.
+A sentence break is placed between this chunk and the previous chunk having the same attribute.

 ### -field CHUNK_EOP

-A paragraph break is placed between this chunk and the previous chunk that had the same attribute.
+A paragraph break is placed between this chunk and the previous chunk having the same attribute.

 ### -field CHUNK_EOC

-A chapter break is placed between this chunk and the previous chunk that had the same attribute.
+A chapter break is placed between this chunk and the previous chunk having the same attribute.

 ## -remarks